Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 What it doesn’t do is secure internet activity from outside the Chrome browser.
 This remains unprotected.
 This is unlike VPN software that runs on your computer, which encrypts all internet traffic from your device.

-The only exception is ExpressVPN.
-As previously mentioned, ExpressVPN’s Chrome extension acts as a remote control for the desktop app, providing you with comprehensive coverage.
+The only exception is ExpressVPN’s Chrome extension, which acts as a remote control for the desktop app, providing you with device-wide protection.

-Additionally, VPN browser extensions often come with advanced features to enhance your online security and privacy, such as preventing WebRTC leaks, blocking ads, and spoofing your geolocation.
+VPN browser extensions often also come with advanced features to enhance your online security, privacy, and general browsing experience.
+They prevent WebRTC (IP) leaks, block ads and trackers, and spoof your geolocation.

 We checked if 61 VPNs had a Chrome extension.
 For those that did, we conducted hands-on testing, assessing their encryption strength, ability to unblock websites and streaming services, the variety of server locations available, and the usefulness of their technical features.